Your First Life Drawing Class: What to Expect

 What to bring

-Keep it simple: an A3 pad, a soft pencil (2B–6B) or a stick of willow charcoal, and an eraser.
-Charcoal is the classic choice because it moves fast enough for short poses.
-Most venues provide drawing boards and chairs; some provide easels.
-The event listing states what's available and whether materials are included.
+Keep it simple for a first visit: an A3 pad, a soft pencil (2B–6B) or a stick of willow charcoal, and an eraser.
+Charcoal is the classic choice because it moves fast enough for short poses and encourages you to draw with the whole arm rather than fiddling with detail.
+A putty eraser is more useful than a plastic one — you can lift highlights out of charcoal with it.

 Finding a session

 Browse life drawing classes by city or try an online session over Zoom first if you'd rather ease in from home — the format is identical, and your first awkward gestures stay private.
+If you'd like an alert when a session is listed near you, create a free account and set your radius.

 Frequently asked questions